Guidance for parents and carers

 The Admission Authority will send a representative to present their case and answer questions and may also bring a witness to give evidence about the school.

-Appeal hearings usually take no more than an hour.* However if you need longer this will be allowed.
-This might mean that the appeal hearings are running late so we ask that you understand that we will be with you as soon as we can and you will not be limited in your time even if your appeal starts late.
+Appeal hearings usually take no more than an hour.
+However if you need longer this will be allowed.
+This may mean that the appeal hearings are running late so we ask that you understand that we will call you as soon as we can and you will not be limited in your time even if your appeal starts late.

 You will be sent the decision by letter which will set out the decision and the reasons for it.
-This will be posted out within 5 school days of the hearing wherever possible.
+This will be posted out within 7 days of the panel making its decision wherever possible.
 We do not give decisions over the telephone or by email so please don’t call or email the office to find out the panel’s decision.

-If you haven’t received your decision letter two weeks after the appeal, please contact the Education Appeals Team.
+If you haven’t received your decision letter two weeks after the decision was due to be made, please contact the Education Appeals Team.

 If you feel your appeal hearing wasn’t conducted properly you can submit a complaint to either the Local Government and Social Care Ombudsman (for maintained and Voluntary Aided schools) or the Education and Skills Funding Agency (for free schools, academies, university technical colleges and studio schools).
 Please be aware that these bodies can only examine how your appeal or application was processed, this is not a further right of appeal if you are unhappy with the panel’s decision.